Rudis1261/web-the-black-mote/README.md

     # This little baby is what sends the command from the dictionary to the kernel to be processed.
     def xdotool(action):
         ps = subprocess.Popen(action);
         print action #Comment this out, if you do not want to see which action was taken.
-Usefull for debugging
+Useful for debugging

     # This is the main loop with a small time delay so we do not chow the CPU to bits
     while 1:

-        # Check if a remote key was pressed by quering Redis
+        # Check if a remote key was pressed by querying Redis
         if int(Redis.get("read")) == 0:

             # Lets get the command